SYS-Labs/rollux-tutorial/cross-dom-bridge-erc20/README.md

 ```

 The Merkle proof has to be submitted after the state root is written on L1.
-On Goerli we usually submit a new state root every four minutes.
+On Syscoin Tanenbaum we usually submit a new state root every four minutes.
-When the state root is updated, you see a new transaction [on the L2OutputOracle contract](https://goerli.etherscan.io/address/0xE6Dfba0953616Bacab0c9A8ecb3a9BBa77FC15c0).
+When the state root is updated, you see a new transaction [on the L2OutputOracle contract](https://tanenbaum.io/address/0x253807F6ECaC4DdD6E24b0a2F8d4042b0AC30dfd).

 ```js
   console.log(`Time so far ${(new Date()-start)/1000} seconds`)